📬 Daily Brief: The frunk awakens

 🚼 Listen on: Apple Podcasts | Spotify | Google | Stitcher

 Our best wishes for a productive day.
 Send any news, comments, true selves, and carefully worded unsubmitted text to hi@qz.com.
 Get the most out of Quartz by downloading our iOS app and becoming a member.
-Today’s Daily Brief was brought to you by Ana Campoy, Adario Strange, Julia Malleck, and Susan Howson.
+Today’s Daily Brief was brought to you by Ana Campoy, Adario Strange, Julia Malleck, Susan Howson, and Samanth Subramanian.

 More from Quartz Daily BriefView more